January 27, 2023

 Kent Warren

-Executive Children’s Ministry Pastor
+Executive Children’s Pastor

 Before I jump into this story of Jesus performing His first miracle on record, I want to look at this verse.
 What I have come to appreciate and love about the Bible is how everything flows together.
 Check this out!